cosmos/sdk-tutorials/academy/golang-intro/6_packages.md

 </HighlightBox>

-So in this case, `nil` means no error.
-For best practice, you should always check the errors.
-However, have a look into the following list, because, in Go, error handling differs from other languages.
+In this case, `nil` means no error.
+For best practice, you should always check for errors.
+However, take the time to review the following list, because in Go error handling differs from other languages.

 <HighlightBox type="reading">